mrdaybird/mlpack-dag-network/README.md

 DAG Network for mlpack

 Build Instruction:
-Compile the ThyroidDAG.cpp with armadillo.
+Compile the ThyroidDAG.cpp file with armadillo.